informatter/nilan/README.md

 | Highest                     | `()`, literals            | `primary`     |

 💡Each level of the grammar (from `equality` up to `primary`) ensures that lower-precedence operations are parsed before the highest-precedence ones. lower-precedence expressions are parsed first because they might contain sub-expressions of higher-presedence.
+Furthermore, this is how its guaranteed that in expressions such as `5*5 + 10+2` multiplication is evaluated before addition: `(5*5) + 10+2`